-Bookkeeping is one of the most important activities that successful owner-operators should be using to their advantage.
+Bookkeeping is one of the most important activities that successful truckers should be using to their advantage.
 The receipts and records you keep are often in areas of your business — income tax reporting and minimization, warranty issues, maintenance information, and monthly profitability, just to name a few.

 The more organized and thorough you can be in your receipt gathering, the better (whether you hire a business services provider or not).
 You can simplify the bookkeeping task by following six simple practices that will translate into higher profit with less hassle.